schneems/reddit_on_rails/README.md

 As a side note, I usually have 3 or more console tabs open to the current directory I'm working in so I can run my server and console and any rake commands I want at the same time.

+## Install

+You will need ruby 1.9 on your system.

+    $ ruby -v

+You will also need rails and bundler.
+You can find install directions and materials in previous exercises http://schneems.com/ut-rails.
+This is not a beginner exercise, but rather an intermediate trial by fire, new developers are not expected to be able to finish.
+Good luck.

 ## Let's get Started

 First we will take a look at what we want to build, make a game plan on how to make it, and then iterate very slowly until our product becomes what we desire.